 Lemon juice: only freshly squeezed lemon juice is great for this sauce.

 Finely chopped shallot

 How to make lemon butter sauce for fish

-Make the brown butter: place a heavy bottomed light-coloured pan on medium low heat, add sliced butter swirling or whisking from when the butter starts to melt.
-The butter will begin to foam a bit, continue to whisk until the butter is golden brown, and the milk-solids settles at the bottom forming brown speckled bit and butter is nutty in aroma.
+Make the brown butter: place a heavy-bottomed light-coloured pan on medium-low heat, and add sliced butter swirling or whisking from when the butter starts to melt.
+The butter will begin to foam a bit, continue to whisk until the butter is golden brown, and the milk solids settle at the bottom forming a brown speckled bit and the butter is nutty in aroma.

 Take it off the heat immediately as the butter can go from brown to burnt within a twinkle of an eye.
 The whole process should take about 4 to 5 minutes.

 Pour the butter into a heat-proof bowl to stop the cooking process.